An algebraic analysis of the graph modularity: Introduction

 The question that mainly motivated the present work is indeed related with evaluating the quality of a particular division of a network into communities\footnote{ Our use of the term ``community'' hereafter makes no reference to its meaning in social sciences and other disciplines.
 We limit ourselves to its common meaning in the network analysis context.
 Accordingly, we may also use the term ``cluster'' as alternative to ``community'': \textit{``Clustering is a synonym for the decomposition of a set of entities into natural groups''} \cite{network-analysis}.} and providing efficient, mathematically sound methods and estimates to locate them.
 As underlined in \cite{newman-modularity} and \cite{newman-girvan}, \textit{``a good division of a network into communities is not merely one in which there are few edges between communities; it is one in which there are fewer than expected edges between communities''}.
 Newman and Girvan therefore introduced a measure of the quality of a particular division of a network, which they call \textit{modularity}.
-Despite several other quality functions have been proposed in the last ten years for analogous purposes, the modularity is by far the most popular quality function for evaluating the quality of a graph partitioning, and is currently adopted by various successful partitioning algoritms, see e.g., the so-called {\em Louvain method} \cite{Louvain_method}.
+Despite several other quality functions have been proposed in the last ten years for analogous purposes, the modularity is by far the most popular quality function for evaluating the quality of a graph partitioning, and is currently adopted by various successful partitioning algoritms, e.g., the so-called {\em Louvain method} \cite{Louvain_method}.
+The interesting fact here, and the issue that has drawn our attention to this topic, is that the modularity, as well as other related graph-oriented topological invariants, is defined in terms of certain quadratic forms associated to a matrix $M$, called {\em modularity matrix}.
+That matrix can be considered as one of the relevant matrices naturally associated to a graph, together with adjacency and Laplacian matrices.

+The main aim of this paper is to analyze certain spectral properties of modularity matrices that are relevant to the community detection problem.
+In the subsequent part of this Introduction we provide the notational and conceptual background for the subsequent discussion.
+Sections 2 and 3 introduce the modularity matrix of a graph, its relationships with the modularity of a (sub-)graph and with the Laplacian matrix, and outline the special role of one of its eigenvalues.
+In Section 4 we present a nodal domain theorem for the eigenvectors of modularity matrices.
+The subsequent sections are devoted to the analysis of various connections between optimal partitionings of a graph and nonnegative eigenvalues of its modularity matrix.
+Main results are summarized in the concluding Section 8, which comprises also our final comments and possible directions for further research.